BrainhackMTL/psy6983_2021/content/en/modules/python_visualization/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

-summary: "In this module, we will introduce the basics of plotting in python using some of most commonly used packages such as matplotlib and seaborn."
+summary: "In this module, we will introduce the basics of plotting in python with some of most commonly used packages such as matplotlib and seaborn."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.